refraction-ray/general-notes/lectures/intro_algorithms.md

 > randomly permute the input array and then call the usual BST sort.

-Such an algorithm is equvilent to randomized version of quick sort.
+Such an algorithm is equivalent to randomized version of quick sort.
 So the time complexity is the same.

 $\Theta(n\log n)=E(\sum_{x}depth(x))$.
 Therefore, the average depth of elements in the tree is $\Theta(\log n)$. (not the height of the tree: which is the max depth of node).